touchX/toolkit/CONTRIBUTING.md

 Now that branches are named after issue, it’s not as immediately clear what each branch is responsible for. [ghi](https://github.com/stephencelis/ghi) is a great little tool that allows you to query GitHub issues from the command line.
-Let’s imaging that `git branch` leaves you looking at this:
+Let’s imagine that `git branch` leaves you looking at this:

 ```bash
 $ git branch